antoinedme/titanic-dataset-ml/README.md

-thank you very much,
+Thank you very much,

-by *Antoine de Marassé* https://www.linkedin.com/in/hiantoine/
+By *Antoine de Marassé* https://www.linkedin.com/in/hiantoine/

 Access all the code on the Jupyter Notebook (Python):

 https://github.com/antoinedme/titanic-dataset-ml/blob/master/Titanic-MachineLearning.ipynb